Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Eagles stats and trends

-- In Philadelphia's nine games this year, it has four wins against the spread.
+- Philadelphia has four wins against the spread in nine games this season.

-- The Eagles are 3-4 ATS when underdogs by 2.5 points or more this season.
+- This year, the Eagles have an ATS record of 3-4 in their seven games as an underdog of 2.5 points or more.

-- Philadelphia's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Philadelphia's games this year have hit the over five times in nine opportunities (55.6%).

-- When Philadelphia scores more than 17.0 points, it is 4-4 against the spread and 3-5 overall.
+- Philadelphia is 4-4 against the spread and 3-5 overall in games when it puts up more than 17.0 points.

-- In games that Philadelphia amasses more than 321.8 yards, the team is 2-5 against the spread and 2-5 overall.
+- When Philadelphia churns out over 321.8 yards, the team is 2-5 against the spread and 2-5 overall.

 - The Eagles have turned the ball over seven times, three fewer times than the Broncos have forced turnovers (10).